 << back to all questions

 Remedies: In the early stages use a fungal nail cream to cure the infection.

-Do Book in for a Toenail Treatment for £25 at Supplefeet.
-Nails gently thinned down, cut back and as much of the fungal infection removed as we can physically to allow the Nailstat to do its work.
+Do Book in for a Toenail Treatment (TNT) for £30 at Supplefeet.
+Nails gently thinned down, cut back and as much of the fungal infection removed as we can physically to allow the anti fungal cream to do its work.

 NB there are several products on the market - heavily advertised - that contain no actual anti-fungal ingredient.
 Look for the words "active ingredient" and either an Azole eg 1% Clotrimazole or an Allymine eg Lamisil.

 Anything that just paints on a nail is not going to be effective enough - Supplefeet saving you money!